rixyo/employee-api/README.md

-# here are the setup instructions and notes on how to build the Employee Management System backend application using Node.js, Express, Prisma, MongoDB, Jest, Joi, and other dependencies listed in your package.json:
+# here are the setup instructions and notes on how to build the Employee Management System backend:

 # Setup Instructions:
 ## Clone the Repository: Clone the repository containing the project files to your local machine.